mrocklin/blog/_posts/work/2016-08-15-dask-for-institutions.md

 4. Multiple workers that have GPUs that can move data between each other easily
 3. Multiple processes on a single machine

-Having some notion of worker group membership is probably inevitable long term.
-As with all distributed scheduling questions the hard part isn't deciding that this is useful, or even coming up with a sensible design, but rather figuring out how to make decisions on the sensible design foolproof and operate in constant time.
+Having some notion of hierarchical worker group membership is probably inevitable long term.
+As with all distributed scheduling questions the hard part isn't deciding that this is useful, or even coming up with a sensible design, but rather figuring out how to make decisions on the sensible design that are foolproof and operate in constant time.
 I don't personally have a good approach here yet.

 ### How do we handle multiple concurrent users and priorities?